pomme-abricot/openwsn-sw/software/scripts/graphes/README.md

 # new set of Experiments

 You may want to define a new set of experiments.
 Let's imagine you want to chaneg the scheduling algo.
-First create a configuration file :
+You should first create a configuration file:
 ```bash
 $ touch scripts/schedalgo.cnf
 ```

-And defines the following content:
+And you should fill the file with the typical following content:
 ```bash
 #CONFIGURATION FILE TO COMPUTE STATS